bytecodealliance/wit-bindgen/crates/c/README.md

 $ wit-bindgen c [OPTIONS] <WIT>
 ```

-See the output of `wit-bindgen c help` for available options.
+See the output of `wit-bindgen help c` for available options.

 This command will generate either two or three files, depending on command line options: